-Also refer note 40 for going concern basis of accounting used by the management.
+Also refer note 39 for going concern basis of accounting used by the management.

-D. Use of estimates and judgments
+D. Critical estimates and judgments

 In preparing these financial statements, management has made judgments and estimates that affect the application of Company's accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.